Codorus Valley Bancorp, Inc. (NASDAQ:CVLY) Increases Dividend to $0.15 Per Share

 Codorus Valley Bancorp, Inc. (NASDAQ:CVLY) declared a quarterly dividend on Wednesday, October 13th, Zacks reports.
-Stockholders of record on Tuesday, October 26th will be given a dividend of 0.15 per share by the financial services provider on Tuesday, November 9th.
-This represents a $0.60 annualized dividend and a dividend yield of 2.66%.
+Investors of record on Tuesday, October 26th will be given a dividend of 0.15 per share by the financial services provider on Tuesday, November 9th.
+This represents a $0.60 dividend on an annualized basis and a yield of 2.66%.
 The ex-dividend date is Monday, October 25th.
-This is a positive change from Codorus Valley Bancorp’s previous quarterly dividend of $0.11.
+This is a boost from Codorus Valley Bancorp’s previous quarterly dividend of $0.11.

 Codorus Valley Bancorp has decreased its dividend by 3.7% over the last three years and has raised its dividend every year for the last 2 years.